Bwilson212/slate/source/includes/_errors.md

 # Errors

-The Roo API uses the following error codes:
+The Dory API uses the following error codes and messages.
+Some error responses contain an internal error code.
+If you receive one of these and are unclear about its accompanying message, reach out to your solutions architect.

 **400**